 Are you considering implementing a third-party support chat system?
-Then you should probably take a closer look at Zendesk’s offerings.
-Their system is famous for delivering some of the best results out there.
+Then you should probably take a closer look at Zendesk’s customer service solutions.
+Their Zendesk Chat system is famous for delivering some of the best results out there and bringing happier customers.
 Hence why we decided to take you through the entire tool by displaying what the system is, what it can do, and how to properly implement it.

 We’ll also take a closer look at some use cases to demonstrate real value.
 As usual, the length of this analysis won’t be short, so let’s not waste any time!

-Design to provide a competitive edge, Zendesk Chat is a sophisticated widget-like system that companies use to provide better customer support.
+Designed to provide a competitive edge, Zendesk Chat support is a sophisticated widget-like system that companies use to provide better customer support inside Zendesk Agent Workspace.
 Previously the tool had the name Zopim and has now transformed into a multi-function tool that genuinely understands customer behavior and will not intrude on anyone.

-However, what sets this system apart from the competition is the more than flexible pricing system.
-That’s right, Zendesk makes sure their system suits both small start-ups and large corporations.
-Furthermore, if you have no money on chat functionality, the vendor offers a Lite plan that will allow you to set a single chat entry with a 14 day chat history.
+However, what sets this system apart from the competition is the more flexible pricing system.
+That’s right, Zendesk makes sure their system suits both small start-ups and large corporations to provide an effective connection with customers.

 Benefits You Can Expect

 Now that we know what Zendesk Chat is let’s take a brief look as to what benefits you can expect from the solution.
-And the first thing we’d like to note is that Zendesk Chat is perfect for automating chats.
+And the first thing we’d like to note is that Zendesk Chat is perfect for automating chats and rapid response to customer questions.
 It will make sure that your install base knows where to look for you, whereas you will be aware of said install base way before they even press the Chat button.

 Another key benefit of the system is that it will help you keep track of visitors that are likely to be converted into leads.
 It does this by analyzing their behavior and navigation habits, which will subsequently help you form a proper proposition.
 Also, part of this benefit is the fact that you can use the tool to track customer content rate, agent performance, and finally, the time it takes for a problem to be resolved.